robertaicenogle/bike_sharing/README.md

 Module 14: NY Citibike with Tableau

 ## Project Overview
-This project involves the use of Tableau to analyze of New York City Bike data.
-Data visualization tools to explore the viability of a bike-sharing business.
+This project involves the use of Tableau to analyze of New York Citi Bike data.
+Data visualization tools such as Tableau were used to explore and identify trends of the bike-sharing business.

 [link to dashboard](https://public.tableau.com/profile/robert1912#!/vizhome/Bike_Sharing_16198285438110/NYCBike?publish=yes)